amadad/scty-toolkit/readme.md

 ...

-**SCTY Toolkit** is a sophisticated framework designed for public policy analysis and development.
+**SCTY Toolkit** is a curated collection of tools and frameworks designed for research and analysis.